U.S., France differ over how to deal with 'explosive' Mali

 U.N.
 Secretary-General Ban Ki-moon cautiously recommended last month that the Security Council approve an African Union military operation to take back northern Mali, contingent on political, human rights, training and operational benchmarks being met.

-France has circulated a draft resolution to approve such a mission, but the United States has countered with a proposal that the operation be split into two missions that would be mandated separately by the 15-member council, diplomats said.
+France has circulated a draft resolution to approve such a mission, but the United States has countered with a proposal that the operation be split into two missions - one political and one military - that would be mandated separately by the 15-member Security Council, diplomats said.

-The United States would like the Security Council to first approve a mission focused on training the Malian army and pursuing a political process before then mandating an international military intervention to retake the north of Mali from the extremists, diplomats said.

-France, which has seven nationals held hostage in the desert region, opposes the idea of mandating two missions and wants the council to adopt a single resolution this month, diplomats said.
+France, which has seven nationals held hostage in the desert region, wants the council to adopt a resolution this month.

 One senior Security Council diplomat, who spoke on the condition of anonymity, said that the United States was "highly skeptical about the way the French want to go" and have strong doubts about whether a military mission could be successful.